 During her championship battle at the U.S. Open, NAOMI OSAKA brought attention to Black victims of violence by arriving for matches wearing face masks bearing the names of Floyd, Taylor, Tamir Rice, Elijah McClain, Trayvon Martin, Ahmaud Arbery and Philando Castile.
 Her statement was quiet but bold, and when combined with her masterful tennis victory, an extremely powerful statement on our times.
 Tennis legend Billie Jean King said of Osaka: “She ignited a conversation on social justice, the results of which were bigger than tennis, larger than sports, and in doing so raised the bar for all those who want to leverage the gifts and talents we have to make a difference in our world.”
 For these combined reasons and more, Osaka was chosen as AP Female Athlete of the Year, one of Sports Illustrated Unrelenting Athletes, and a Time Magazine 100 Most Influential People of the Year.
 She recently wrote a New York Times Op-Ed in response to those who told her to focus on tennis instead of social justice: "We’re affected by bias and racism, just like everyone else.
 Why shouldn’t we say so?"

-Next up for Osaka is the Tokyo Olympics, representing Japan where she was born, although she has lived in the United States since she was three.
+At the Tokyo Olympics, Osaka represented Japan, where she was born, although she has lived in the United States since she was three.
 “I think I confuse people,” she says, “because some people label me, and they expect me to stick to that label.
 I consider myself Japanese-Haitian-American.
 I always grew up with a little bit more Japanese heritage and culture, but I’m Black, and I live in America, and I personally didn’t think it was too far-fetched when I started talking about things that were happening here.”

-In addition to her world ranking, the next Grand Slam on her calendar and the Olympics, here are Naomi's goals for the new year: “work hard, do better, speak up, be kind.”
+In addition to her world ranking, here are Naomi's goals for the new year: “work hard, do better, speak up, be kind.”
 Sounds like the goals of a true champion.

 Naomi Osaka became a household name when she won back-to-back Slams at the US Open in 2018 and Australian Open in 2019 .
 Known for her powerful serve and strong forehand, she is the first Asian player to hold the No.1 ranking in singles and the first Japanese player to win a Grand Slam.